Hugh IV of Nordgau: Biography

-Hugh was the son of Hugh II of Nordgau.
+Hugh was the son of Hugh III of Nordgau.
 According to Nicolas Viton of Saint-Allais, he succeeded, in 1027, his nephew Eberhard VI, who had died childless.
 In the same year Ernest II, Duke of Swabia, rebelled against his stepfather, the Salic emperor Conrad II, and Hugh's lands and castles in Alsace were devastated and plundered, before he was forced to surrender and was imprisoned.

-Hugh IV was the first cousin of Conrad II, because this sovereign's mother, Adelaide, was the sister of his father Hugh II of Nordgau.
-He founded the Abbey of Hesse, to honour Blessed Bishop Martin, near Sarrebourg, whose privileges were confirmed by his son, Pope Leo IX in 1050.
+Hugh founded the Abbey of Hesse, to honour Blessed Bishop Martin, near Sarrebourg, whose privileges were confirmed by his son, Pope Leo IX in 1050.
 In Altdorf, Hugh had a monastery dedicated to the martyr Cyriacus.
 He also founded the Abbey of Woffenheim, while his wife, Hedwig of Dabo, founded the Abbey of Notre-Dame d'Oelenberg near Reiningue.

 Hugh died in 1048, while his wife had died two years earlier, in 1046.

 Marriage and children

-Hugh IV married Hedwig of Dagsburg, daughter and heiress of Louis, Count of Dagsburg.
+Hugh married Hedwig of Dagsburg, daughter and heiress of Louis, Count of Dagsburg.
 They had: